 12 "Therefore, in all things whatever you wish that men should do to you, do even so to them, for this is the law and the prophets.

-13 "Enter in at the strait gate.
+13 "Enter in at the narrow gate.
 For the gate is wide and the way is broad that leads to destruction, and there are many who go in by it.
-14 But the gate is strait and the way is narrow which leads to life, and there are few who find it.
+14 But the gate is narrow and the way is confined which leads to life, and there are few who find it.

 15 "Beware of false prophets who come to you in sheep's clothing, but inwardly they are ravening wolves.
 16 You shall know them by their fruits.
 Do men gather grapes from thorns, or figs from thistles?
 17 Likewise, every good tree brings forth good fruit, but a corrupt tree brings forth evil fruit.
 18 A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 19 Every tree that does not bring forth good fruit is hewn down and cast into the fire.
 20 Therefore, you shall know them by their fruits.